 we read the Bible.

-Christ's test - Satan mixed up truth and lies, or used bribes, in a bid
+Christ's test - Satan mixed up truth and lies, and used a bribe, in a bid

 to get Christ to

 do something that would be against God's will.
 Christ saw through

 the trap, and refused to follow through on Satan's instructions.

 As I see it we have two choices in how we read the Bible.